Thirumamagal-rpx/Pramati/Training/salesforce.md

 Master detail Relationship:
 In this type of relationship, one object is the master and another is the detail The master object controls certain behaviors of the detail object, like who can view the details data.
-When youíre creating master-detail relationships, you always create the relationship field on the detail object.
+When you‚Äôre creating master-detail relationships, you always create the relationship field on the detail object.

 Choose Master-Detail Relationship and click Next.
 For Related To, choose Property.